Faculty

 Debra Byler: Debra is one of Tucson’s prized teachers for young aspiring dancers.
 Known for her ability to instruct and train children in the art of dance in a joyful, artistic and professional way, families have flocked to Ms. Debra’s classes for many years.
 A Mom of three beautiful daughters, Debra’s innate ability to bring out the best in young people is key to TDA’s focus on training and technique.
 She has taught for over 20 years and her extensive background includes high level competitive gymnastics, Modern Dance Touring Company, a dance studies at BYU (including Elementary Education, Personal Training and University level dance classes), and choreography for Junior Miss Pageants.
 Debra comments on her teaching position at TDA: “The difference being at Tucson Dance Academy is our commitment to teaching proper technique and dance terminology at a young age, and our success at having the students learning, without even realizing that they are learning – and having fun in the process.
 It is hard work, but an effort that is rewarded when we see the kids succeed by reaching their potential, whatever that might be.”

-Beth Floress: Beth discovered the joy of dance in 1986 when she took her first class.
-Studying ballet, tap, jazz, and modern with such dance greats as Rochelle Zide-Booth (former ballet mistress – Joffrey Ballet), Norman Walker (world- renowned choreographer), John Turjoman (principal – American Ballet Theatre), Richard France, Fred Kelly, and Frank Trent, she furthered her dance training under scholarship at the University of Arizona and Ballet Magnificat.
+Beth Floress: Beth discovered the joy of dance at the age of five, beginning a lifelong journey in movement and expression.
+Studying ballet, tap, jazz, and modern under the guidance of acclaimed artists including Rochelle Zide-Booth, Norman Walker, John Turjoman, Richard France, Fred Kelly, and Frank Trent, Beth furthered her dance training under scholarship at the University of Arizona and Ballet Magnificat.

 Tanya Fisher – Dance has allowed Tanya to travel the world performing in Spain, Japan, Peru, Holland, Washington DC, and New York City.
 As a dancer with the University of Arizona Dance Ensemble, she performed at the Kennedy Center during the Jazz Dance World Congress and in Amsterdam, Holland at the International Theatre School Festival.
 While at the U of A, Tanya earned her BFA in Education with a dance emphasis graduating Magna Cum Laude in 1998.
 She has returned to the U of A School of Dance as both a guest teacher and panelist on several occasions.
 Tanya also studied dance at the Giordano Dance Center in Chicago on scholarship as well as Tempe Dance Academy.
 She has choreographed for Miss Arizona Pageants through the Miss America Organization.
 In 2002 Tanya founded Gotta Dance!
 Dance Academy where she was the Artistic Director for more than six years and her students and choreography won several national awards.Tanya enjoys sailing, kayaking, and the outdoors with her family.